-When the water moccasin is threatened, it is known to stand its ground with a coiled body, open mouth to show that cotton-white interior and exposed fangs and will bite when handled or threatened.
+When the water moccasin is threatened, it is known to stand its ground with a coiled body, open mouth and exposed fangs, and will bite when handled or threatened.
 The water moccasin’s venom is more toxic than a copperhead’s, but fatalities from bites are rare.
 7% of all snake bites in Texas are from cottonmouth snakes, but those bites account for only 1% of death by snakebite.

 Agkistrodon piscivorus leucostoma

-Habitat: Eastern United States (excluding the Florida cottonmouth range), including southern Illinois to Alabama, west to Oklahoma and Texas.
-Aquatic and semi-aquatic habitats which include ponds, swamps, marshes, lowland swamp, irrigation ditches and streams.
-Will be seen in brackish or salt water.
-Can live away from water.
+Distribution: Aquatic and semi-aquatic habitats in the eastern United States (excluding the Florida cottonmouth range), including southern Illinois to Alabama, west to Oklahoma and Texas.
+Usually found around ponds, swamps, marshes, lowland swamps, irrigation ditches and streams, though they can be found in dryer environments.

-Diet in the wild: Primarily fish and frogs, but will eat a wide variety of small vertebrates including other snakes as well as other cotton mouth snakes.
+Diet in the Wild: Primarily fish and frogs, but will eat a wide variety of small vertebrates including other snakes.

 Diet at Caldwell Zoo: Mice